 - Out of pocket expenses;

-- You may be entitled to an advance payment on damages to assist you financially whilst you are waiting for your motor accident claim to finalise;
+- Where your injuries stop you from returning to work and you are struggling financially, you may be also entitled to an advance payment on damages to assist you financially whilst you are waiting for your motor accident claim to finalise;

 - If your motor vehicle accident injury occurred on your way to or from work, during a work break, or during the course of your work, you are most likely entitled to claim workers' compensation benefits (or Workcover Statutory Benefitsi as they are also known), whilst you are recovering from your accident injuries.
 For more information on what such benefits mean to you, click on the term workers' compensation benefits.